2010 I-League 2nd Division: Final round

-Malabar United and Hindustan Aeronautics from Group A, SESA and ONGC from Group B and NISA and Oil India FC from Group C qualified for the final round.
-They will be joined by the sides having been relegated from the 2008–09 I-League, Mohammedan Sporting Club from Kolkata and Vasco Sporting Club from Goa.
+Malabar United and Hindustan Aeronautics from Group A, SESA and ONGC from Group B and NISA and Oil India from Group C qualified for the final round.
+They will be joined by the sides having been relegated from the 2008–09 I-League, Mohammedan Sporting from Kolkata and Vasco from Goa.
 As in the first round, each club will play a single match against every other team of the group.
 All matches will be played at Bangalore.

 Preview of final round

 Eight teams will vie for a place in the next year ONGC I-League as Second Division final round goes underway from 30 April at the KSFA Stadium, Bangalore.